Women's outfitworkweekendsmart casual

 Get the proportions right

 Shaft hits just above the ankle bone; heel between 1.5 and 2.5 inches for all-day wear.
-For the turtleneck sweater: neck folds twice to sit just below the chin; body skims the torso without compressing.
+For the turtleneck sweater: fine-gauge and close to the body — the layering piece under blazers, slip dresses, and pinafores; the fold sits just under the jaw.

 Why the colours work